Dirt Squirts Kart Club

 Contact:

-Intentional contact is illegal, penalties will be issued by the uninvolved founding five for any contact deemed intentional.
+Intentional contact is illegal, penalties will be issued by the uninvolved four fathers for any contact deemed intentional.

 Intentional contact – When two Karts come together due to an intentional act by one of the drivers.